sinthiavanelle/sindie-repo/README.md

 #Demo
-here is a linux revision i want to do we are going to work in group of 5 people in student it is very intersted
+here is a linux revision i want to do we are going to work in group of 5 people in studen